Elenena/myprojects/README.md

 ---

 > ## <img src="punto-esclamativo-219x300.jpg" alt="amazing" style="height: 30px; width:30px;"/> *NLP: Shiny App for English word prediction*
-> The prediction model was built using a corpoera dataset.
+> The prediction model was built using a Corpora.
 Here you can find:
 > -    The <a href="https://elenena810.shinyapps.io/word_predictor/" target="_blank">Web App</a>
 > -    An <a href="https://rpubs.com/Elenena/WordPredictor" target="_blank">App presentation</a>
 > -    A <a href="https://rpubs.com/Elenena/777174" target="_blank">Preliminary study</a>